0x416c616e/spam_filters/spam_to_filter.md

 - "reliable hosting"
 - "the new digital marketing"
 - "your 100 off"
-- discount
+- "discount"
 - "ends tonight"
-- millionaires
+- "millionaires"
-- millionaire
+- "millionaire"
-- million
+- "million"
-- millions
+- "millions"
 - "reveal how they made it"
 - "the time has come"
-- consultation
+- "consultation"
-- consulting
+- "consulting"
-- consult
+- "consult"
 - "we send your messages"
 - "pause. pause. pause"
 - "make your own mobile app"
 - "for your website"
-- googlemail.com
+- "googlemail.com"
 - "job postings"
 - "attention site owners"
 - "write quality articles"